tomverbeure/panologic-g2/README.md

   See the [Pano.ucf](Pano.ucf) file for all the FPGA connections.

-  There were all reverse engineered by cyrozap.
+  These were all reverse engineered by cyrozap.

 ## Resources